PostHog/posthog.com/contents/blog/interview-snapshot-guide.md

 ### 6. Share the interview snapshot with your team

-Take a screenshot of your completed interview snapshot and share it on Slack – we have a dedicated channel for them.
-Sharing the snapshot in such a way is bound to create a conversation, follow up questions or ideas.
+Take a screenshot of your completed interview snapshot and share it with your team – we have a dedicated Slack channel for them.
+Snapshots are bound to create a conversation, follow up questions or ideas.
 This is exactly what you want.

 ## More tips for successful interviews